-Allegation: The DOC OIG's investigation determined that DOC paid a salary of \$1,179,154 employees while they sat without duties for a collective total of 127 months. to eight Interviews with the employees revealed that between the date when all the employees were actively detailed-the eight employees reported to the HCHB without duties for a collective total of 127 months: and and for 14 months; 10 months; for 19 months; for 18 months; and and reported to the HCHB with no duties from a total of 21 months.
+Allegation: The DOC OIG's investigation determined that DOC paid a salary of \$1,179,154 employees while they sat without duties for a collective total of 127 months. to eight Interviews with the employees revealed that between -the date when all the employees were actively detailed-the eight employees reported to the HCHB without duties for a collective total of 127 months: and and for 14 months; 10 months; for 19 months; for 18 months; and and reported to the HCHB with no duties from -a total of 21 months.
 A pay analysis conducted by OIG determined that DOC paid a salary totaling \$1,179,154.87 to these employees during these months.
 This amount did not account for employee benefits, retirement contributions, transportation subsidies, or other peripheral overhead costs.
 Testimony from employees indicated that on the day ITMD shutdown the for the next 2 days, a member of OSY monitored the employees while they sat in a conference room on the fifth floor of HCHB.
-The next week OSY removed the monitor and the employees continued to sit and wait for ITMD's investigation. employees told OIG that during the months without duties, they sat and watched Netflix videos, read books, put together puzzles, or played on their smartphones; one employee stated made "gummy bear art." refused requests for interviews; however, did provide a narrative of the events as recalled that " limited involvement with regard remembered them.
+The next week OSY removed the monitor and the employees continued to sit and wait for ITMD's investigation. employees told OIG that during the months without duties, they sat and watched Netflix videos, read books, put together puzzles, or played on their smartphones; one employee stated made "gummy bear art." refused requests for interviews; however, did provide a narrative of the events as recalled that 'limited involvement with regard remembered them.
 In summary. closure as it related to the employees was merely to answer questions from the affected employees about the conditions of the conference room in which they sat-for example, what newspapers they could access, when they could use their phones, what snacks they could eat and their schedules." also stated that did not have "the information to provide guidance to these employees about the nature or timing of the underlying investigation" nor was "privy to most of the specifics of the investigation or decision-making process related to them."
-OIG later learned that although was the sat in, as an representative for DOC, on interviews ITMD conducted, as part of their investigation into the employees, with the following individuals: their support staff.
-Interviews with of the Security Personnel Division determined that advised that due to the investigation, the employees needed to maintain their security clearances, however, they did not have a "need to know" for classified information. stated made recommendations to that OCIO give employees new DOC email accounts, as ITMD seized their older ones as part of ITMD's investigation.
-The recalled one conversation where told to coordinate with as to what work the employees were to perform.
-Email reviews and interviews disclosed there were serious concerns over what information the employees could access due to the sensitive nature of ITMD's investigation. indicated felt conflicted about trying to find meaningful work for the employees to do understood that the employees could not be without duties, however, because of the allegations levied against the employees, there were serious security risks to consider.
-When asked about those risks, told the OIG, "As a matter of fact, I'm sure we were the most risk-averse voices in the conversation.
-Risk from a security standpoint.
-The other risk we talked about was the employee relations risk And I will just tell you that the security risk was going to outweigh, in my mind, the employee relations risk."
-In one email chain from coordinated with and for assistance in assigning the employees to a detail for concluded the employees were able to work on the detail as long as their workspace met certain security elements.
-The detail never materialized and when asked, could not recall the reason why.
-Allegation: DOC OIG substantiated that eight federal employees reported to the HCHB for more than 28 months under no official performance plan, and received no official performance appraisal until years later, which violates DAO No. 202-430, § 5.01 (Performance Management System) and 5 U.S.C. § 2302(b)(12) (Prohibited Personnel Practices).
-(Performance Management System) and 5 U.S.C. § 2302(b)(12) (Prohibited Personnel (Performance Management System) and 5 U.S.C. § 2302(b)(12) (Prohibited Personnel Practices).
-The OIG found sufficient evidence to substantiate that the performance plan and did not receive a performance appraisal for at least 28 months. and went 28 months without a performance appraisal; , , and went 29 months without a performance appraisal; and went (Performance Management System) and 5 U.S.C. § 2302(b)(12) (Prohibited Personnel Practices).
-The OIG found sufficient evidence to substantiate that the employees were under no official performance plan and did not receive a performance appraisal for at least 28 months. and went 28 months without a performance appraisal; , , , , , , , , , , , , , , , , , , , Practices).
-The OIG found sufficient evidence to substantiate that the performance plan and did not receive a performance appraisal for at least 28 months. and went 28 months without a performance appraisal; and went 29 months without a performance appraisal; and went 31 months without a performance appraisal.
-The eight employees received their CD-430 (Performance Management Record) and, in signed their performance plan for fiscal year (FY) appraisal period (i.e., October 1, through September 30, and the performance summary ratings until performance appraisals were combined into one
+OIG later learned that although was the sat in, as an representative for DOC, on interviews ITMD conducted, as part of their investigation into the employees, with the following individuals: Interviews with determined that of the Security Personnel Division advised that due to the investigation, the employees needed to maintain their security clearances, however, they did not have a "need to know" for classified information. stated made